-Endurants exhibit two aspects that contradict each other.
-If, for example, an endurant x is wholly present at two different time-points t and s, then there are two different entities "x at t" and "x at s", denoted by x(t) and x(s), respectively.
+According to this theory an entity persists if it exists at various times.
+The existence at various time can be understood - according to [?] - in two different ways.
+Something perdures if it persists by having different temporal parts at different times, though no one part of it is wholly present at more than one time; whereas it endures if it persists by being wholly present at more than one time.
+It turns out that the notion of endurant combines two contradicting aspects.
+If, for example, an endurant x is wholly present at two different timepoints t and s, then there are two different entities "x at t" and "x at s", denoted by x(t) and x(s), respectively.
 Now let us assume that x persists from x(t) to x(s).
-For example, newborn Caesar exists at time t, Caesar(t), while Caesar at age of 50 at s, Caesar(s); both entities Caesar(s) and Caesar(t) are wholly present at these time-points, and they are obviously different.
-What would it mean to say that both are identical?
-Our solution to this problem is to separate endurants into wholly present presentials and persisting persistants.
-That means, x(t) and x(s) are not identical, but they are equivalent, because both are instances of the persistant.
+For example, newborn Caesar exists at time t, Caesar(t), while Caesar at age of 50 at s, Caesar(s).
+Then, persistence of x implies that x(t) and x(s) are identical.